xiaolima09/UF-Digital-Collections-Metadata/README.md

 Pull out the records via OCLC Connexion ID search
 Save the whole batch in Local Save File (To save, use F4).
 (Please make sure Local Save File has been cleaned before starting a new batch.)
 Search Local Save File (To open the search box: F3) --> OK --> Choose all files saved in  Local Save File and Export (F5) them as .dat file
 3. Locate and rename the .dat file using the date and keywords from the project/batch (one filenaming method). .dat files are usually saved at the selected location when setting up OCLC on the work station.

+In MarcEdit

 4. Convert  dat.file to txt files

    Tools --> Export --> Export Tab Delimited Records

    Set File Paths
    Set the path for the dat.file: click the first file folder icon to locate and select the dat.file prepared during Step 2 and 3
    Set the path for the exported txt file: click the second file folder icon to browse to the folder where the txt should be saved and name the txt file with the same name of the dat. file
    Set In field delimiter to " | "
    Load the mapping document
    --> Next --> Settings...--> Load Setting --> choose the map file (latest version: tobeudpated) --> Export --> a pop up window will immediately notify the txt file has been created.

 In OpenRefine

 5. Create the new project in OpenRefine